 - Write it down and agree to reevaluate.

-- Choose a quite, peaceful time to assess how the budget is working.
+- Choose a quiet, peaceful time to assess how the budget is working.

 - Give your partner space.
 Trust them to follow the budget and stick to the plan.

 - Support the other if they mess up.
-The relationship is more important than the money.
+The relationship is more important than money.

 What budget did we use?
 We started using the Modern Envelope Budgeting System.